tornike23/sql_data_analytics_project/README.md

 # sql_data_analytics_project
-This analytics project builds directly upon the foundational data infrastructure established in the preceding Data Warehouse project, utilizing the same datasets and database architecture.
+This project builds directly upon the foundational data infrastructure established in the preceding Data Warehouse project( where we structured and prepared data), utilizing the same datasets and database architecture.
+Aim of this project is to explore and understand information via Exploratory Data Analysis and solve real business questions using Advanced Data Analytics.